Tamil diaspora: Scandinavia

 The first Tamil immigrant to Norway, Anthony Rajendram from Gurunagar, came to Norway in 1956.
 The majority of the early immigrants had contacts to Rajendram, and came as immigrant worker.
 Most had their origins in a few villages on the edge of Jaffna town such as Gurunagar, Ariyalai and Navanthurai.
 This first group was a starting point for future immigration to Norway.

 Norway has about 10,000 - 13,000 Tamils most of whom are Sri Lankan refugees.
 The city of Bergen is the home for about 400 Tamil families and it has become the centre for Tamil gatherings.
 Around 7,000 Tamils also live in the capital Oslo.
 Sweden has a Tamil population of about 2,000 and is of recent origin.

 United Kingdom

 Community estimates suggest that 150,000 Tamils lived in the United Kingdom (UK) As of 2008, with a 2006 Human Rights Watch report putting the number of Sri Lankan Tamils in the UK at 110,000.
 Migration of significant numbers of Tamils to the UK started with labor migrants in the 1940s.
 These were joined by students moving to the UK for education in the 1970s, and by refugees fleeing the Sri Lankan Civil War in the 1980s and 1990s.
-The majority live in North London.